Khalaf57/ml17kfma/README.md

 This page was created as a part of programming module requarimint in the GIS Master Course at The University of Leeds.

 The "Hellow World" Model was developed through the course and I have attached all the practices files.
 This model contains two Python files mode.py and agentframwork.py

-Moreover, the model creats agents which could be people or animales in the space and it adjust their behaviors such as an agent moving ability from place to another and agents intractions with each other and with the environment which has been represented by values of numbers.
-The agent communications are various due to random options and each agent should share the food collected within a distance which is here 50 units.
+Moreover, the model creats agents which could be people or animales in the space and it describe their behaviors such as an agent ability to move from place to another and agent  intractions with each other and with the environment which has been represented by values of numbers.

+The agent communications are various due to random options and each agent should share the food collected within a certain distance which is here 50 units and represented by neighborhood.
+The initial location of agents in the environment  are made randomly and it can be obtained from a web page.
+However, I could not utilise the coordinates of agents and implement x and y values in my model.
 The final model can be seen in a folder called "Final_Model"

 You can press on [ml17kfma](https://github.com/Khalaf57/ml17kfma/tree/master/Python%20Scripts) to go and preview the content my